Learn how to extend all your barre chord shapes!

 You can build a dominant 7 chord by lowering the root yet another step, this gives you a b7 instead of a maj7th.

 You notate this by simply writing a 7 after the chord.
-The video lesson below demonstrate the concept in A.
+The video lesson below demonstrates the concept in A.

 As with the maj7, it is a good idea to leave the lower part of the G shape out when playing a G shaped dom7 chord.